 You have a number of rights in relation to the personal data that the Bank holds about you.
 These rights include:

-g) the right to object at any time to processing of your personal data for direct marketing purposes and to be subject to a decision based solely on automated processing, including profiling, which produces legal effects or similar significant effects to you, unless such decision is necessary for entering into, or performance of the agreement between you and the Bank.
+- The right to object at any time to processing of your personal data for direct marketing purposes and to be subject to a decision based solely on automated processing, including profiling, which produces legal effects or similar significant effects to you, unless such decision is necessary for entering into, or performance of the agreement between you and the Bank.

-You can exercise your rights at any time by contacting directly the Bank’s Data Protection Officer by email to firstname.lastname@example.org or by phone on 00356 2092 6000.
+You can exercise your rights at any time by contacting directly the Bank’s Data Protection Officer by email to firstname.lastname@example.org or by phone on +356 2092 6000.

 You have also the right to raise complaints or concerns about the Bank’s use or processing of your personal information with the body regulating data protection in your country.
 In Malta, this is the Office of the Information and Data Protection Commissioner (details are available at https://idpc.gov.mt/en/Pages/Home.aspx).

 How we keep your personal data secure